-It is the format of the program that most clearly differentiates itself from standard full-time or part-time MBA programs.
-Whereas full-time MBA programs are immersive, executive MBA programs are structured so that students may maintain their jobs outside school.
 Classes are typically on weekends or during full weeks months apart.
-They generally cover the same core subjects found in the MBA, but more tailored towards the students’ collective experience in the workplace.
-The type of EMBA program you choose is based, in part, on the structure of the program they offer.
+They generally cover the same core subjects found in the MBA but are more tailored towards the students’ collective experience in the workplace.
+The type of EMBA program you choose is based, in part, on the program structure they offer.

 What is an MBA degree?

-Because MBA programs are more intensive (they often don’t allow for students to also maintain full-time work), they provide more opportunities for students to specialize through electives.
-Modular or part-time MBA programs have grown in number over the past few years, as students are more eager to combine work experience with higher education — and many cannot forgo work to continue studying.
+Because MBA programs are more intensive (they often don’t allow students also to maintain full-time work), they provide more opportunities for students to specialize through electives.
+Modular or part-time MBA programs have grown over the past few years as students are more eager to combine work experience with higher education — and many cannot forgo work to continue studying.

 Non-degree programs: the DAS and CAS

-The Diploma of Advanced Studies (DAS) is a postgraduate study program that aims at educating those who have already undergone undergraduate education and are currently in the workforce.
-The purpose of the DAS is to encourage continuing education for business leaders, as it is not often a requirement as in other industries that base their practices on evolving knowledge, such as medicine.
+The Diploma of Advanced Studies (DAS) is a postgraduate program that aims to educate those who have already undergone undergraduate education and are currently in the workforce.
+The purpose of the DAS is to encourage continuing education for business leaders.

-The CAS, or the Certificate of Advanced Studies, has a similar aim but require fewer course credits.
-It is a useful tool to add to a curriculum vitae or to further specialize your skill-set according to the industry in which you work.
+The CAS, or the Certificate of Advanced Studies, has a similar aim but requires fewer course credits.
+It is a valuable tool to add to a curriculum vitae or to further specialize your skill set according to the industry in which you work.
 Course credits from these programs are sometimes transferable to a qualifying master’s degree, allowing you to shorten the duration of the program.

-Because these non-degree programs are short and intense programs, they are often completely customized to the relevant field.
+Since these non-degree programs are short and intense, they are often entirely customizable to the relevant field.
 For example, you can earn a DAS in financial management or a CAS in banking, which can be even further tailored to asset management or real estate, respectively.

 There are three main levels of business education in Europe:

-- undergraduate education, including degrees such as the Bachelor of Business Administration (BBA);
+- Undergraduate education, including degrees such as the Bachelor of Business Administration

-- postgraduate education, including degrees such as the Master of Business Administration (MBA) and doctoral programs;
+- Postgraduate education, including degrees such as the MBA and doctoral programs

 Many of the specialist business schools in Europe offer only postgraduate and executive education studies.